Dobie Gray: Career

 In 1972, he signed a recording contract with Decca Records (shortly before it became part of MCA) to make an album with producer Mentor Williams—Paul's brother—in Nashville.
-Among the songs they recorded at the Quadrafonic Sound Studios, co-owned by session musicians Norbert Putnam and David Briggs, was Mentor Williams' "Drift Away", featuring a guitar riff by Reggie Young.
+Among the songs they recorded at the Quadrafonic Sound Studios, co-owned by session musicians Norbert Putnam and David Briggs, was Mentor Williams's "Drift Away", featuring a guitar riff by Reggie Young.
 Released as a single, the song rose to No. 5 on the US pop chart and remains Dobie Gray's signature song.
 It placed at No. 17 in the Billboard Year-End Hot 100 singles of 1973, sold over 1 million copies, and was awarded a gold disc by the RIAA on July 5, 1973.
-The follow-up, a version of Tom Jans' much-covered song "Loving Arms", hit No. 61.
+The follow-up, a version of Tom Jans's much-covered song "Loving Arms", hit No. 61.
 Gray also released three albums with MCA, Drift Away, Loving Arms, and Hey, Dixie, but later stated that MCA were unsure of how to market the albums -- "They didn't know where to place a black guy in country music."

 In the mid-1970s, he moved permanently to Nashville and signed with Capricorn Records, writing songs in collaboration with Troy Seals.
 His last solo hit singles were "If Love Must Go", No. 78 in 1976, and "You Can Do It", No. 37 in 1978.
 He increasingly concentrated on songwriting, writing songs for a variety of artists including Ray Charles, George Jones, Johnny Mathis, Charley Pride, and Don Williams.
 He also toured in Europe, Australia and Africa in the 1970s.
 He performed in South Africa only after persuading the apartheid authorities to allow him to play to integrated audiences, becoming the first artist to do so.
 His popularity in South Africa continued through numerous subsequent concert tours.

 In 1981, Dobie Gray was included on a Word Records/Myrrh Contemporary Christian Music showcase called Premier Performance.
 Dobie was featured on two selections: "Everything To Me" and Walter Carter's "Last Train to Glory".

 Dobie Gray re-emerged as a recording artist for Capitol Records in the mid-1980s, recording with producer Harold Shedd.
 He placed two singles on the US country chart in 1986–87, including "That's One to Grow On" which peaked at No. 35.
-His country albums included From Where I Stand in 1986, and he made several appearances at Charlie Daniels' popular Volunteer Jam concerts.
+His country albums included From Where I Stand in 1986, and he made several appearances at Charlie Daniels's popular Volunteer Jam concerts.
 He also sang on a number of TV and radio jingles.
 Gray sang the song "Paradise Road", which appeared in the 1988 film Blind Justice, starring Christopher Cazenove, Patrick Shai, Oliver Reed and Edita Brychta.

 In 1997, he released the album Diamond Cuts, including both new songs and re-recordings of older material.